LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-basics.rst

       console.
    #.
 Change the key in line 10 to print different values from ``student``.
    #.
 Add at least two key/value pairs to ``animal_info``, then add brackets
       in line 12 to print each of the new values.
+(Use line 10 as an example).

    .. raw:: html